• Skip to main content

 I started out by just using a spreadsheet to record sales and expenses, it was very simple.
 As your business grows you definitely want to look into account keeping software.

 Building a business takes time, and so does learning business skills.
-I’m 8 years in and still learning, but that’s ok, you tend to learn what you need to know as the business grows.
+I’m 8 years in and still learning.
+But that’s ok, you tend to learn what you need to know as the business grows.

 Be willing to try new things as the same methods won’t necessarily work for everyone.

 A slow growing business, in my opinion is advantageous as it allows you to learn and adapt as you need to.
-It will teach you a lot about yourself and what kind of business owner you want to be – embrace the slowness!
+It will teach you a lot about yourself and what kind of business owner you want to be.
+Embrace the slowness!

 I hope this article has been helpful to you and given you some ideas for getting started.
 I have some additional resources here in case you want to do some more research: